wasp-os/wasp-os/docs/install.rst

 screen, a step counter and a heart rate sensor.

-wasp-os can be installed directly from the factory default operating system using an over-the-air update with no tools or disassembly is required. nRF Connect for Android can be used to install both the :ref:`wasp-bootloader<Bootloader nRF Connect>` and the :ref:`main OS image<Main OS nRF Connect>`.
+wasp-os can be installed directly from the factory default operating system using an over-the-air update with no tools or disassembly required. nRF Connect for Android can be used to install both the :ref:`wasp-bootloader<Bootloader nRF Connect>` and the :ref:`main OS image<Main OS nRF Connect>`.